aimee-mcneil-melville/ToDo-Full-Stack/README.md

 Now that we have a root route, we probably want to have another route to see some puppies

-- In our routes file, change the GET `/` route.
+- In our routes file, change the GET `/` route function.
 We will use this route to:

   1. read the puppies from our `data.json` file (don't forget to parse the data into a JavaScript object)
   2. render the puppies; a `home` view has been created for you so all have to do is connect your data and your view together